 I peep between the lashes of half-closed eyes.

 Ebony stands over me, the pride of my mother’s collection.
 Porcelain and Victorian silk.
 Her thick black curls under a pale straw bonnet.
 More crowd around my face.

 A smaller doll with long blonde hair lunges forward, forces her head into my open mouth.
 My lips stretch wide.
 Every breath I’m gagging, choking on nylon.
-I twist and jerk, fight until their cold hands hold me ridged.
-My own hands trapped beneath the bedsheets, useless.
+I twist and jerk, fight until their cold hands hold me rigid.
+My own hands trapped beneath the bed sheets, useless.
 Ebony leans close, Dad’s silver Zippo lighter in her hands.

 My fear convexed, perfectly reflected in lifeless glass eyes.